 - Eggs - I use large eggs

-Of course not!
-In the past I've made pasta using just a rolling pin and rolled it out myself as flat as I could.
-Although that works it is hard to get anywhere near the thinness you can get by using a pasta machine.
+Although this works, it is hard to get the thinness you can get by using a pasta machine.
+This means the pasta may be a bit thicker and more rustic.
 Don't let that stop you though, it's still a satisfying challenge to make it completely by hand.

 Why get a pasta machine?